 When a bipod or tripod was deployed as the intended rest, it very seldom was of any use due to the angle of incline for the shot, height of foliage around the shooter, or the available shooting lane.
-Since the hunter had only shot with his bipod from a bench or on flat ground, he had no idea how to improvise a rest to make the shot when the situation dictated a different scenario.
+Since the hunter had only shot with his bipod from a bench or on flat ground, he had no idea how to set up an improvised rifle shot when the situation dictated a different scenario.

 I recently harvested a Coues buck in Arizona using my bipod, a giant stump, Outdoorsmans pack frame, three large rocks, and a rolled-up jacket.
 There was no place to shoot prone due to the foliage, so I had to make do with what I had while the buck quickly moved across a hillside with fading light and a narrow shooting lane.